robvold/send_nudes/README.md

 _send_nudes_ is released under the GPL v3 license.

 ## Wanting to contribute?
 Do you find a bug, miss a character or simply want to extend the functionality?
-Feel free to make an PR or create an issue.
+Feel free to make a PR or create an issue.